KiwiCo Crates Review: Everything You Need to Know Before You Buy

 I was able to finish the wire art without too much struggle.
 Then we attached it to the base with foam tape.

 To make the sculpture glow, you need to add the EL (electroluminescent) wire!
-I helped my kids attach the EL wire to the base but then left them to secure the EL wire to the aluminum wire with zip ties.
+I helped my kids attach the EL wire to the base, then left them to secure it to the aluminum wire with zip ties.

-It was a lot easier having one person hold the EL wire while the other zip tie.
+It was much easier to have one person hold the EL wire while the other zip-tied.
 That said, I was able to zip tie the EL wire to the sculpture by myself after my kids ran out of patience and left me to finish.

 After using the wire cutter to trim the excess pieces off the zip ties, it was time to display the wire sculpture.
 We found a dark spot in the house, pressed the power button, and lit it up!